PhotoPay/photopay-android/README.md

 	intent.putExtra(ScanActivity.EXTRAS_SHOW_OCR_RESULT_MODE, (Parcelable) ShowOcrResultMode.STATIC_CHARS);
 	```

 * **`ScanActivity.EXTRAS_IMAGE_LISTENER`** - with this extra you can set your implementation of [ImageListener interface](https://photopay.github.io/photopay-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed.
 Make sure that your [ImageListener](https://photopay.github.io/photopay-android/com/microblink/image/ImageListener.html) implementation correctly implements [Parcelable](https://developer.android.com/reference/android/os/Parcelable.html) interface with static [CREATOR](https://developer.android.com/reference/android/os/Parcelable.Creator.html) field.
 Without this, you might encounter a runtime error.
 For more information and example, see [Using ImageListener to obtain images that are being processed](#imageListener).
+By default, _ImageListener_ will receive all possible images that become available during recognition process.
+This will introduce performance penalty because most of those images will probably not be used so sending them will just waste time.
+To control which images should become available to _ImageListener_, you can also set [ImageMetadata settings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) with `ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS`

+* **`ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS`** - with this extra you can set [ImageMetadata settings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) which will define which images will be sent to [ImageListener interface](https://photopay.github.io/photopay-android/com/microblink/image/ImageListener.html) given via `ScanActivity.EXTRAS_IMAGE_LISTENER` extra.
+If _ImageListener_ is not given via Intent, then this extra has no effect.
+You can see example usage of _ImageMetadata Settings_ in chapter [Obtaining various metadata with _MetadataListener_](#metadataListener) and in provided demo apps.

 * **`ScanActivity.EXTRAS_HELP_INTENT`** - with this extra you can set fully initialized intent that will be sent when user clicks the help button.
 You can put any extras you want to your intent - all will be delivered to your activity when user clicks the help button.
 If you do not set help intent, help button will not be shown in camera interface.
 To set the intent for help activity, use the following code snippet: